Sam Taylor (University of Manchester, MChem – Masters in Chemistry with a Year in North America), INSEAD

 The reason for choosing INSEAD is its conscious global focus.
 Having worked for a UK manufacturing company in UK factories I see the necessity in understanding your decisions in a global context.
 From supply chain impacts to customers situated from Merseyside to Mumbai to run an organisation effectively in today’s economy requires a global viewpoint.

-How will you use your MBA to further your career? / Where do you see yourself career-wise in 5 years’ time?
+How will you use your MBA to further your career?

 In 5 years’ time, I want to be working in an operations team pushing the boundaries of what is possible to deliver.
 In the last few years, I have led the initiative to bring digital solutions to operations problems in my current organisation, and I would like to cement this experience within an organisation that is driving this global trend.
 The MBA will help me see how different industries have responded to this change, and allow me to take the best practice from where I find it.